niplav/site/range_and_forecasting_accuracy.md

 community as a timeseries (with ≤101 datapoints).
 Due to this limitation, the PredictionBook results and the Metaculus results can't be easily compared.

-However, I have tried to report the results for the Metaculus dataset and the PredictionBook dataset separately, so that future work can work either with aggregated timeseries data or with full datasets of individual forecasts.
+This is the reason why I reported the results for the Metaculus dataset and the PredictionBook dataset separately, so that future work can work either with aggregated timeseries data or with full datasets of individual forecasts.